CLINED 712 : Curriculum and Course Design

 Academic Integrity

-The University of Auckland will not tolerate cheating, or assisting others to cheat, and views cheating in coursework as a serious academic offence.
+The University of Auckland will not tolerate cheating, or assisting others to cheat, and views cheating in coursework, tests and examinations as a serious academic offence.
 The work that a student submits for grading must be the student's own work, reflecting their learning.
 Where work from other sources is used, it must be properly acknowledged and referenced.
-This requirement also applies to sources on the internet.
-A student's assessed work may be reviewed for potential plagiarism or other forms of academic misconduct, using computerised detection mechanisms.
+A student's assessed work may be reviewed against electronic source material using computerised detection mechanisms.
+Upon reasonable request, students may be required to provide an electronic version of their work for computerised review.

 Class Representatives